PlanB-Network/bitcoin-educational-content/tutorials/privacy/boltzmann-entropy/en.md

 ---
 ![cover](assets/cover.webp)

+***WARNING:** Following the arrest of the founders of Samourai Wallet and the seizure of their servers on April 24th, the KYCP.org website is currently inaccessible.
+The Gitlab hosting the Python Boltzmann Calculator code has also been seized.
+As of now, it is no longer possible to download this tool.
+However, it is possible that the code may be republished by others in the coming weeks.
+In the meantime, you can still benefit from this tutorial to understand the workings of the Boltzmann Calculator.
+The indicators provided by this tool are applicable to any Bitcoin transaction and can also be calculated manually.
+I will provide all the necessary calculations in this tutorial.
+If you had already downloaded the Python tool on your machine or if you are using a RoninDojo, you can continue to use the tool and follow this tutorial as usual, it still works.*

+_We are closely following the developments of this case as well as developments concerning the associated tools.
+Rest assured that we will update this tutorial as new information becomes available._

+_This tutorial is provided for educational and informational purposes only.
+We do not endorse or encourage the use of these tools for criminal purposes.
+It is the responsibility of each user to comply with the laws in their jurisdiction._

+---

 The Boltzmann Calculator is a tool for analyzing a Bitcoin transaction by measuring its level of entropy along with other advanced metrics.
 It provides insights into the connections between the inputs and outputs of a transaction.
 These indicators offer a quantified assessment of a transaction's privacy and help identify potential errors.

 This Python tool was developed by the teams at Samourai Wallet and OXT, but it can be used on any Bitcoin transaction.

 ## How to use the Boltzmann Calculator?
 To use the Boltzmann Calculator, two options are available to you.
-The first is to install the [Python tool](https://code.samourai.io/oxt/boltzmann) directly on your machine.
-Alternatively, you can opt for the [KYCP.org](https://kycp.org/#/) (_Know Your Coin Privacy_) website, which offers a simplified usage platform.
+The first is to install the Python tool directly on your machine.
+Alternatively, you can opt for the KYCP.org (_Know Your Coin Privacy_) website, which offers a simplified usage platform.
 For [RoninDojo](https://planb.network/tutorials/node/ronin-dojo-v2) users, note that this tool is already integrated into your node.

 Using the KYCP site is quite easy: just enter the transaction identifier (TXID) you wish to analyze in the search bar and press `ENTER`.
 ![KYCP](assets/1.webp)